FORWRDFORWRDHQ

 Why Your Current Approach Is Sabotaging You

 Most recreational players do the opposite of everything above.
 Miss an easy put-away?
-They immediately grab another ball and rush to serve, carrying that frustration into the next point.
+They immediately grab another ball and Rush to serve, carrying that frustration into the next point.
 Win a spectacular rally?
 They're still celebrating mentally while their opponent quietly takes the next two points.

 You're treating points like isolated events when they're actually connected emotional dominoes.